 Gemme Numari

-Gemme Numari - The age old practice of mounting coins into jewelry.
-Setting coins into jewelry has been practiced since ancient times.
-I love using these miniature pieces of art as wearable gems.
+The age old practice of mounting coins into jewelry.
+I love making these miniature pieces of art into wearable gems.

-Each coin's variation in artwork, patina, and wear make it unique, one of a kind.
-As quality specimens of these coins are challenging to acquire, please let me know which coin speaks to you.
+Each coin's variation in artwork, patina, and wear make it unique; one of a kind.
+As quality specimens of ancient coins are challenging to acquire, please let me know which coin speaks to you.

 Pegasus first appeared on the coinage of Corinth in the 6th century BC.
 Pegasus coins with Athena in the Corinthian helmet, tilted back off her face, were struck starting in the 5th century BC and this became the standard Corinthian Stater design through the 4th century BC.